bargoldenberg/New_Space_EDU_SATALLITE/ESP32-CAM/Code Examples/SendPicsViaTelegramBot/README.md

 Change ssid to your WIFI Network
 Change pass to your network password

+`String BOTtoken = "XXXXXXXXXXX:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";` // your Bot Token (Get from Botfather)

+`String CHAT_ID = "XXXXXXXXXX";` // Use @myidbot to find out the chat ID of an individual or a group

 # How To RUN:

 #### Click on this button for compiling the code:  <br>